Other Awesome Home Theater Websites

 What I like about it is they tend to cover topics from a lot of different perspectives, so it isn’t simply black and white with them.
 I’d give them a look since their tech guides are really good.

 I really like the way the things are done on this site.
-Whether it’s a review on speakers or HDMI cables, you can always count on a lengthy and well explained article going into depth on that topic.
+Whether it’s a detailed review on speakers, or a solid explanation regarding the proper setup of your wiring, you can always count on a lengthy and well explained article going into great depth on said topic.
 It’s really impressive actually.
-I’d give them a look.

 This site is pretty awesome since they do a good job of explaining things in layman’s terms making it easy to follow along.
-Plus there’s a good number of reviews and guides.
+Plus there’s a good number of reviews and guides that’s sure to help plenty of people.

 This is yet another instance of a group that’s been around for decades, long before the internet.
 There’s a wealth of information there that covers quite a lot (only makes sense given they’ve been around since 1979) I’d certainly recommend checking them out